I’ve lost count of how many times I have heard people say, “I dream of being self-sufficient”.

 It’s easy to buy a large quantity of land to feed a family, but do you have the workforce in the family unit to undertake the work required?

 There is an enormous quantity of work involved in working the land and raising animals.
-It requires full time 24/7 commitment from all those involved.
+It requires full-time time 24/7 commitment from everyone involved.

 It’s important to establish how many able-bodied productive sets of hands are in the family unit.